 Strings and Collaborative Piano Program

 The Strings and Collaborative Piano program was created to provide quality, intensive, and nurturing pre-professional training for string and piano students ages 13-19.

 During the course of a week, all young artists receive private lessons, chamber music coaching, and music theory instruction from faculty and staff with active performing and teaching careers.
 The festival orchestra performs two concerts featuring a variety of literature for strings.
 Dr. Jim Waddelow, our conductor, has a reputation for inventive programming and showcasing the work of living composers.
-Each young artist is assigned to an age-appropriate chamber music ensemble.
+Each string student is assigned to an age-appropriate chamber music ensemble.
 These chamber groups receive intensive coaching to assist emerging professionals in rehearsing, exploring, and preparing the work for performance on the final concert.
 Additionally, all students will have the opportunity to perform a selection from their solo repertoire during camp recitals.